 There may be times when editors and management need to break the rules in response to a changing situation or content strategy.
 If a writer receives instruction to make something that breaks the rules, they need to know who is authorized to make those requests so they can write with confidence or ask questions about the change.

-Including all this information may make you feel like you’re spelling out how the writer should do their job in too much detail.
+Including so much information may make you feel like you’re spelling out how the writer should do their job in too much detail.
 Nothing could be further from the truth.
 Writing is a subjective art and writers are not mind readers.
 The more information you can give them about how you want the final product, the easier it becomes for the writer to create the kind of content you want.